carriewalsh/enigma/README.md

 4 - Enigma works with encrypt, decrypt, and crack.
 The cracking method sometimes finds two plausible keys, so it returns one and cracks the message.
 Still fully functional after changes from feedback.

 ### Object-Oriented Programming
 3 - Methods have been pared down and re-divided amongst modules and classes.
 Readability and method length have been balanced.
-One method has 14 lines and one has 8 lines.
+Two methods have 8 lines.
 Cipher initialize has 8 lines.
 - Crack, Encrypt, and Decrypt all depend on Enigma
 - Enigma depends on Cipher, Encrypter, Decrypter, and Cracker
 - Cipher depends on KeyGenerator and OffsetGenerator